RadheyaM/BookWyrm/README.md

 The site aims to be:

 - Clean, simple and fast.
-- Visually attractive, smooth and intuitive UI.
+- Visually attractive with a smooth and intuitive UI.
-- Responsive to user input, always providing reinforcing feedback to any action performed.
+- Responsive to user input and where possible providing reinforcing feedback to any action performed.
 - Consistent in delivering the features promised.